PythonicCafe/dokku-prerender/README.md

 - `removeScriptTags`: Remove `<script>` (except for type='application/ld+json') and `<link rel="import">` tags
 - `sendPrerenderHeader`: Add `X-Prerender: 1` to request headers
 - `whitelist`: Render only pages from domains in `ALLOWED_DOMAINS`

+## Configuring Nginx

+If you're serving your static file on Nginx, you'll need to configure it to proxy the robot requests through your prerender instance.
+Check the file [nginx-default.conf](nginx-default.conf) for an example (I curated a list of 68 robots, including search engines, social media and SEO metrics).